systemquack/csc-212-s16-code-examples/labs/Lab6/readme.md

-# Using Doubly Linked Lists to Explore Word Frequency
+# Using Doubly Linked Lists to Explore Word Occurence

 ## Lab 6